caique/motherly/src/slides/02-content.md

 </div>

 <div class="content">
     Despite all that, <strong>only 40% of infants aged 6 months or less are exclusively breastfed</strong>.
-These numbers can be even worse in low-income and middle-income countries.
 </div>

 <div class="content">
-    Many <strong>new mothers are unable to breastfeed</strong> because they cannot overcome the difficulties faced in the beginning, such as: the right position of the baby, cracked nipples, and misleading information.
+    Many <strong>new mothers are unable to breastfeed</strong> because they cannot overcome the difficulties faced in the beginning.
 </div>

 ---